Kalvium-Program/lab-js-weather-forecast-boilerplate/README.md

 # Kalvium Project-Builder | JS | WEATHER FORECAST

 We have learned all the important concepts in JavaScript.
-Now lets work with our project builder in building a smartwatch, applying all of the concepts we have just learned.
+Now lets work with our project builder in building a Weather forcast app, applying all of the concepts we have just learned.

 ## How to approach this lab: